Survey

 Between

-May 3 and May 29, 2002, the survey was completed by 63 respondents.
+May 3 and May 29, 2002, the survey was completed by 63

-the correct word but did not complete any other items.
-Two other respondents
+One respondent entered the correct word but did not complete any

-also entered the verification word but did not complete the survey
+word but did not complete the survey on the first try.
+Each

-on the first try.
-Each immediately tried again and successfully completed
+immediately tried again and successfully completed the survey.

 Out

-of the initial group of 172, the survey was successfully completed
+of the initial group of 172, the survey was successfully

-the initial sample.
-Several of the addresses were out of date, even
+were problems with the initial sample.
+Several of the addresses

-though they had been verified a few months earlier.
-These e-mails came
+were out of date, even though they had been verified a few

-back undeliverable.
-The undeliverable rate was less than 10 percent,
+undeliverable rate was less than 10 percent, which is lower than

-which is lower than found in previous internet surveys (Weible and
+found in previous internet surveys (Weible and Wallace, 1998).

 Another

-problem was that the survey did not always reach a criminal justice
+problem was that the survey did not always reach a criminal

-or in another capacity and they would not complete a survey that was
+employed in admissions or in another capacity and they would not

-intended for criminal justice educators.
-As with other forms of survey
+educators.
+As with other forms of survey research, we can only

-research, we can only speculate as to why others did not complete the
+speculate as to why others did not complete the survey.

 Raziano

-et al. (2001) reported a large range of response rates for e-mail surveys.
+et al. (2001) reported a large range of response rates for

-The response rate for the present research was at the low end of this
+e-mail surveys.
+The response rate for the present research was

-range.
-This rate would most likely be improved with a larger, and more
+at the low end of this range.
+This rate would most likely be

-focused, sample.
-For example, a sampling of ASC or ACJS members would
+sampling of ASC or ACJS members would probably result in a

-probably result in a higher response rate.
+higher response rate.

 Arguably,

-response rate becomes less of an issue with e-mail and internet surveys
+response rate becomes less of an issue with e-mail and internet

-and the researcher is forced to make trade-offs.
-Using the ASC/ACJS
+survey rises quickly and the researcher is forced to make

-example, e-mail contact of the entire membership would be the same
+entire membership would be the same as sending an e-mail to a

-as sending an e-mail to a percentage of the members.
+percentage of the members.

 Klez?